sriram-lab/indigo/README.md

 Main part of the process.
 Takes in the following:
 - file with data you want to test
+- trainingData you want to use.
+Currently can be train on original INDIGO and nature data
 - Validation method: cross validation, holdout, independent
 - the number of subsets/iterations you want to do during validation
-- orthology file if test data is not e. coli
-- trainingData you want to use.
-Currently can be train on original INDIGO and nature data
-- standardize -converts scores to z-scores
+- standardize: converts scores to z-scores
+- input type: either 1 or 2, default is 2 to make predictions for drug combinations

 4. `[stats, averages, overview] = analyze(indigoSummary)`